domokane/FinancePy/financepy/portfolio/README.md

-This is a class for portfolio asset selection using mean-varianceand other measures.
+This is a class for portfolio asset selection using mean-variance and other measures.

 * FinBondPortfolio
 * FinMeanVariancePortfolio